Friday the 14th

-"Friday the 14th" is an episode of the BBC sit-com, Only Fools and Horses.
+"Friday the 14th" is an episode of the BBC sitcom Only Fools and Horses.
 It was the third episode of series 3, and was first screened on 24 November 1983.
 The episode sees Del Boy, Rodney and Grandad travelling to Boycie's weekend cottage in Cornwall intending to do some illegal fishing.
 Once there, they are unnerved when they learn that an axe murderer has just escaped from the local psychiatric hospital.
 The scenario unfolds with their uncertainty of the night ahead and the goings on outside of their residence.

 Synopsis

 In another one of his get-rich-quick schemes, Del Boy has struck a deal with Boycie and a fish restaurant owner which will involve himself, Rodney, and Grandad staying at Boycie's weekend cottage in Cornwall and bribing the local gamekeeper to allow them to poach salmon, with the restaurant owner offering £10 for each salmon caught.
 Rodney is sceptical at first but is bribed by the payment.

 They arrive in Cornwall during a heavy thunderstorm and are stopped by a policeman, who informs them that the storm has brought the power lines down, causing a power outage in the area.
 He also warns them that a convicted axe-murderer has taken advantage of the power cut and escaped from a local psychiatric hospital, where he was imprisoned for having killed a group of fishermen exactly ten years earlier.

 Shaken but undeterred by the story, Del forces them to continue onwards to the cottage.
 Rodney becomes paranoid and claims to have seen a movement in the trees, and finding an axe in the cupboard, but Del stops him from phoning the police.
 Later that night, after an argument over a game of Monopoly, Rodney opens the curtains of the front window to look outside and is confronted by a man on the other side staring through the window.
 Rodney is unnerved but the others are reluctant to believe him when he tells them.
 Eventually they are interrupted by a man calling at the door, whom they allow in when he introduces himself as Chief Robinson, the head of security from the institution, and shows them his identification documents.